 Then add in your other seasonings (salt, pepper, smoked paprika and Italian Seasoning).
 Mix everything together so that all the milk is fully absorbed by the breadcrumbs.

-Next add in your meat and mix it in.
+Next, add your meat.
 This is where my third tip comes into play: do not overwork your meat mixture.
-Overhandling your beef leads to it being tough and rubbery you want to mix until things are just incorporated.
+Overhandling your beef leads to it being tough and rubbery.
+You want to mix until things are just incorporated.

 Add your egg to your meat mixture and fold it in to incorporate it.
 You can add it whole or crack it into a separate bowl and whisk it before adding it.